tbnobed/techsched/technician_quick_start.md

 # Technician Scheduler Quick Start Guide

+*Last Updated: March 28, 2025*

 This guide provides a quick overview of essential features for technicians using the scheduling system.

 ## Logging In

 1. Navigate to the application URL in your web browser.
 2. Enter your email and password.
+   - Your email address is case-insensitive (e.g., tech@example.com or Tech@Example.com will work the same).
+   - Your password remains case-sensitive, so enter it exactly as provided.
 3. Click "Login".

 ![Login Screen](attached_assets/image_1743175526122.png)